 - Greatest mistake: teamed up with Eve to bring sin into the world

 - As Adam’s descendants, we all reflect some degree of the image of God

 - God wants people who, though free to do wrong, choose instead to love him

 - We should not blame others for our faults

 - Relatives: Wife: Eve, Sons: Cain, Abel, Seth.
 Numerous other children.
 The only man who never had an earthly mother or father

 “The man said, ‘The woman you put here with me – she gave me some fruit from the tree, and I ate it’” (Genesis 3:12).

 “For as in Adam all die, so in Christ, all will be made alive” (1 Corinthians 15:22)

 Adam’s story is told in Genesis 1:26-5:5.
 He is also mentioned in 1 Chronicles 1:1; Luke 3:38; Romans 5:14; 1 Corinthians 15:22, 45; 1 Timothy 2:13, 14.

-Click here to view and print “Adam – Father of the Human Race”.
+Click here to download or print the Bible character study on “Adam – Father of the Human Race“